-- 1 Turn on the system. - If BIOS detects a new system board, and if the Service Tag is present in the backup flash device, BIOS displays the Service Tag, the status of the license, and the UEFI Diagnostics version. - 2 Perform one of the following steps: - After the restore process is complete, BIOS prompts to restore the system configuration data. - 3 Perform one of the following steps: - Press Y to restore the system configuration data. - · Press N to use the default configuration settings.
+- 1 Turn on the system. - If BIOS detects a new system board, and if the Service Tag is present in the backup flash device, BIOS displays the Service Tag, the status of the license, and the UEFI Diagnostics version. - 2 Perform one of the following steps: - · Press Y to restore the Service Tag, license, and diagnostics information. - Press N to navigate to the Dell Lifecycle Controller based restore options. - Press F10 to restore data from a previously created Hardware Server Profile.